Azure/cortana-intelligence-price-optimization/Automated Deployment Guide/Post Deployment Instructions.md

 After successful deployment, the entire solution is automatically started on cloud.
 You can monitor the progress from the following resources.
 This part contains instructions for managing different Azure componenets in the deployed solution.
 ### Web Jobs
 A web job is created during the deployment.
 You can monitor the web job by clicking the link on your deployment page.
 This web job will generate weekly sales data hourly.
-The generated sales data will be stored in **Azure Data Lake Store**.
+The generated sales data will be stored in **Azure Blob Storage**.
 > **Note**: In the demo here, the simulator will generate **one week's** simulated data in **one hour**.
 And **Azure Data Factory** is scheduled to process, and output the results for **one week's** data **in one hour**.
  That is to say, in this solution demo, one week is condensed to one hour.
 In this case, you are able to view multiple weeks' results in a few hours, rather than waiting for multiple weeks to get the results for a few weeks.
 However, in the reality deployment, the cycle time should be consistent with the real time.